Heynckes searching for solutions without Lewandowski and Muller

 "My concern is to protect my players.
 Lewandowski is not 100 per cent fit, so it wouldn't make sense to play him."

-Bayern have won four and drawn one – winning on penalties against Leipzig in the DFB-Pokal on that occasion – of the five games since Heynckes returned to the Allianz Arena to replace Carlo Ancelotti.
+Bayern have won four and drawn one — winning on penalties against Leipzig in the DFB-Pokal on that occasion — since Heynckes returned to the Allianz Arena to replace Carlo Ancelotti.

 A chastening 3-0 defeat at PSG brought an abrupt end to the Italian's reign and, although he is wary of a hostile atmosphere at Celtic Park, Bayern defender Joshua Kimmich already has one eye on revenge when the Ligue 1 leaders travel to Bavaria at the start of December.